 Can I raft if I am under the influence of alcohol?

 No. However, your trip ends at Canyon Food & Brew Co, so you can try one of their delightful crafted beers and chat about your whitewater rafting adventure afterwards.

 Will I get wet?

-What is the possibility of falling out the boat?
+What if I fall out the boat?

-When is the New Zealand winter?
+When is the winter season in New Zealand?

-What happens if it's raining?
+What if it's raining?